-Each applicant must submit an Academic Statement of Purpose (ASOP).
-The Academic Statement of Purpose is one of your primary opportunities to help the admissions committee understand your academic objectives and determine if you are a good match for the program you are applying to.
+Each applicant must submit an academic statement of purpose (ASOP).
+The ASOP is one of your primary opportunities to help the admissions committee understand your academic objectives and determine if you are a good match for the program you are applying to.
 The goal of this document is to impress upon the admissions committee that you have solid background and experience in your area of interest and that you have the potential to be successful in graduate study.

 Why is it important?

 The ASOP is one of the most important pieces of your graduate school application because it:

 - Gives the reviewers an understanding of your academic background and interests.

 - Allows you to illustrate in your own words what sets you apart from other applicants.

 - Helps them determine if you are a good match for the program to which you are applying.

 Introduce yourself and your academic interests